logux/client/README.md

 ### Add Logux to your Project

 This project uses npm package manager.
-So you will need WebPack or Browserify to build a JS bundle for browsers.
+So you will need Webpack or Browserify to build a JS bundle for browsers.

 Install Logux Client: